UGA Bulletin Logo

 Course Description

-Interrelationship of costume and social, cultural, political, and economic environments from the nineteenth century to present day.
+Interrelationship of dress and social, cultural, political, and economic environments from the late nineteenth century to contemporary times.

 Additional Requirements for Graduate Students: